Asif-Rot/OOP_Ex3/README.md

 #### Test class : TestGraphAlgo

-- In this test all the methods are being test.
+- In this test all the methods are being tested.

 ## Perform comparisons between this project, our last project (OOP_Ex2) and NetworkX package